coredataengineers/CDE-BOOTCAMP/09_aws_cloud/03-Virtual-Private-Cloud(VPC)/02-Subnets.md

 To be more specific, when you create a Database or a Server in a VPC , they are actually being deployed into a specific Subnet.
 Let's represent that visually

 <img width="664" height="319" alt="Screenshot 2025-08-21 at 11 42 04" src="https://github.com/user-attachments/assets/c784047c-a006-44af-978e-9ebaff749991" />
+IMAGE SUMMARY
+- The Overall VPC Network is 10.0.0.0/28, which has 16 IPs
+- The Network is further divided into 2 smaller chunks subnet A and subnet B
+  - A Server is created in the Subnet A with 4 IPs, for your information, one of the IP will be attached to the Server.
+  - A Database is created in the Subnet A with 8 IPs, for your information, one of the IP will be attached to the Server hosting that Database behind the scene.